 Big Room Inc.

-332-237 Keefer Street
+1231 Pacific Boulevard, Suite 581

 Vancouver, B.C.
-Canada, V6A 1X6
+Canada, V6Z 0E2

 FAO: The Registrar Manager

 Email address: legal@bigroom.ca

 Third-Party Beneficiaries.
 The parties expressly agree that ICANN is an intended third-party beneficiary of this Agreement.
 Otherwise, this Agreement shall not be construed to create any obligation by either party to any non-party to this Agreement, including any holder of a Registered Name.
 Registrar expressly acknowledges that, notwithstanding anything in this Agreement to the contrary, it is not an intended third-party beneficiary of the Registry Agreement.